johnlaudun/jln/teaching/courses/432/schedule.md

 **Sep 14**. *Conduits and Cascades*.

-Dégh, Linda, and Endre Vázsonyi.
-1975.
-The Hypothesis of Multi-Conduit Transmission in Folklore.
-In _Folklore.
-Performance and Communication_, edited by Dan Ben-Amos, and Kenneth Goldstein, 207–55.
-Den Haag: Mouton.

 Tangherlini, Timothy.
 2017.
 Toward a Generative Model of Legend: Pizzas, Bridges, Vaccines, and Witches. _Humanities_ 7 (1): 2017.
 10.3390/h7010001.